Chapter 108

 attacking, I know it won’t last long.
 I’m pretty sure she brought the body

-guard just so she seemed like she was less threatening.
-The two of them have
+guard just so she seemed less threatening.
+The two of them have mild discussions

-mild discussion about different places they like to visit.
-I avoid joining in
+about different places they like to visit.
+I avoid joining in until the vehicle

 “Don’t rush,” Chloe mocks me.
 “We’ve got a lot to see.”